42Shawn/CMIM/README.md

 ```

 **Related Work**
 Our repo is modified based on the Pytorch implementations of Forward and Backward Information Retention for Accurate Binary Neural Networks ([IR-Net](https://github.com/htqin/IR-Net), CVPR 2020) and Rotated Binary Neural Network ([RBNN](https://github.com/lmbxmu/RBNN), NeurIPS 2020).
-Thanks to the authors for releasing their codebase!
+Thanks to the authors for releasing their codebases!